The last thing I remember before the blackout was reading that inglorious supergroup Head Wound City would be making new music.

 They heralded their coming album with a new single, “Scrapers,” which reportedly retains all the screams and fire and pure thrash that I witnessed from their eponymous 2005 EP.
 I wanted to hear that single, yes I did.

-So, I clicked on the link for “Scrapers,” and then … darkness.
+So, I clicked on the link for “Scraper,” and then … darkness.

 When I came to, a cloud of sticky notes still slowly confetti-ed to the floor and my coworker Tod, a nice enough guy whose only crime in life was a penchant for pastel button downs and spelling his name with one less ‘D’ than most Todds, lay on the floor, totally dead.